kietbui/venus_titan_guidance/docs/_static/src/thermostat/item121_GoControl_Thermostat_GC-TBZ48.rst

 	#.
 Scroll to “Z-Wave” using ▲▼ buttons, press SELECT (MODE button) to enter Z-Wave inclusion/exclusion mode on thermostat
 	#.
 On the screen of thermostat flashes "INSTALL", press SELECT
 	#.
 PhD will announce “Found Device”, and Zinno app will display the dialog box, asking user to interact with device one more time
 	#.
-Press SELECT 2 more time
+Press SELECT 2 more times
 	#.
 If adding the device successfully, PhD will announce “Adding Remote Thermostat success” and on Zinno app will display the dialog boxes that indicate user has added device successfully

 	.. image:: ../../images/thermostat/GoControl_Thermostat_GC-TBZ48_d1.jpg